-Exams will be offered online in Blackboard; therefore it is your responsibility, as the student, to have a reliable Internet connection and a reasonably quiet place in which to take the exam.
+Exams will be offered online in the course management system; therefore it is your responsibility, as the student, to have a reliable Internet connection and a reasonably quiet place in which to take the exam.

-6.3 Course Interaction Discussion Board (Blackboard)
+6.3 Course Interaction Discussion Board

-Students can expect to utilize Blackboard to complete Discussion Board posts, submit journal entries, submission of any/all assignments and for all online examinations.
+Students can expect to utilize the course management system to complete Discussion Board posts, complete Group work, submission of any/all assignments and for all online examinations.